Logistics

 Lectures

-This course is running at Penn during Fall of 2022.
+This course is running at Penn during the Fall of 2023.
 This course is structured around recorded video lectures that students are expected to watch on Mondays followed by discussion sessions on Wednesdays and Fridays.
 Most video lectures last between 40 and 60 minutes, although some are a little longer.
 Follow this link to access lecture recordings and materials.

 If you haven’t already realized this, please be aware that learning from a video is tough.
 This is why we have the discussion sessions but I also want you to make the most of the recorded lectures.
-To that end, you will see that individual lectures have been separated in modules that last between 3 and 10 minutes and that modules are aggregated in a playlist.
+To that end, you will see that individual lectures have been separated into modules that last between 3 and 10 minutes and that modules are aggregated in a playlist.
 This is intended for you to look at them separately or all together.
 Most people find that watching videos in short chunks is best.

 Whatever your watching preferences, be aware that it is very easy to watch a video and not get anything out of it.
 To help you with that, in addition to recordings, you will see that each lecture comes with a handout and a script.
 If you put together the handout and the script, that’s the lecture for you.
 My idea is that you will be able to download the handout and the script and have them by your side as you watch the lecture.
 I am a big believer in associating space and concepts.
 I am hoping that the printed handout and script help you with that